criscamil/criscamil/README.md

 # Hi! 👋 I'm Camilo.

 Passionate about data science, environmental impact, and customer care.
-Currently exploring the data world with a critical, detailed, and human-centered approach in projects using Python, Tableau, SQL, NoSQL, MySQL, and Spark.
+Currently exploring the data world with a critical, detailed, and human-centered approach in projects using Python, WatsonX,, SQL, NoSQL, MySQL,Spark and Power BI.
 I study through platforms like Coursera and efundae.es.
 🎓 Bootcamps in Data Science and Machine Learning
 📌 Short courses in CRM and ethical visualization